RENCI-NRIG/X-CITE/theme4/XS101/python-exercises.md

 - how to manipulate the data (e.g. perform some analysis)
   - how to mix different data structures together
 - how to write data to a file

-**NOTE:** We chose this excercise to demonstrate fundamental concept of Physics analysis:
-- we read data
-- we perform some action with our data
-- we write data
-- and we can iterate and combine these steps any number of times

-**Hint:** Did you noticed that aforementioned steps are similar to UNIX pipes?
-- we take one command output and pass it to another, e.g. `echo "my analysis" | cat`

 Let's proceed with basic analysis using python:
 1. Type `python` (in the same directory where the files you created above are located).
 This will open an interactive python session.